reveal/revealjs.com/src/api/config.md

   // Transition style for full page slide backgrounds
   backgroundTransition: 'fade', // none/fade/slide/convex/concave/zoom

+  // The maximum number of pages a single slide can expand onto when printing
+  // to PDF, unlimited by default
+  pdfMaxPagesPerSlide: Number.POSITIVE_INFINITY,

+  // Prints each fragment on a separate slide
+  pdfSeparateFragments: true,

+  // Offset used to reduce the height of content within exported PDF pages.
+  // This exists to account for environment differences based on how you
+  // print to PDF.
+CLI printing options, like phantomjs and wkpdf, can end
+  // on precisely the total height of the document whereas in-browser
+  // printing has to end one pixel before.
+  pdfPageHeightOffset: -1,

   // Number of slides away from the current that are visible
   viewDistance: 3,